What is sustainable development?

 "Development that meets the needs of the present, without compromising the ability of future generations to meet their own needs."

 Report of the World Commission on Environment and Development (Brundtland Report), United Nations, 1987.

-Sustainable development has economic, environmental, social and cultural dimensions
+You could say, sustainable development is "enough for all, for ever" that has economic, environmental, social and cultural dimensions.

 Ecological economist Herman Daly once asked "what use is a saw mill without a forest?”
 From this perspective, the economy is a subsystem of human society, which is itself a subsystem of the biosphere and a gain in one sector is a loss from another.
 This perspective led to the nested circles figure of 'economics' inside 'society' inside the 'environment'.

 Indeed, should one of the pillars not be present, the structure for sustainability falls.

 Environmental sustainability is when all actions enhance and protect environmental health upon which human health and the economy depend.
 Examples include remnant vegetation protection, pest control, developing renewable resources, reducing pollution and reducing the carbon footprint of our biosphere.
 Biosphere reserves are an effective instrument for mitigating climate change and serve as models for adaptation to the impacts of this change.
 This applies particularly in the domains of sustainable land use, green economies, safeguarding ecosystem services, energy efficiency and the use of renewable energies.
 Biosphere reserves are learning sites for sustainable development.